High Edge Financial Planning was founded by Rob Terry in 2012.

-Rob was born in Derby and now lives in Belper with his wife, Lynne, and two children; Elizabeth 15 and Zak 11.
+Rob was born in Derby and now lives in Belper with his wife, Lynne, and two children; Elizabeth and Zak.

 Away from work, Rob is extremely active.
-He plays, and watches football, as well as managing Belper Town under-16 girls team for the past six years.
+He plays, and watches football, as well as managing Belper Town Ladies Development team, having coached the under 9’s through the age groups since 2010.
 Rob also enjoys running, taking part in Ultra Marathons, as well as more leisurely park runs.
-He has played guitar for years (although only recently signed up for lessons!) and can be regularly found taking advantage of Belper’s thriving live music scene.
+He has played guitar for years (in a fashion) and can be regularly found taking advantage of Belper’s thriving live music scene.